 3. Add Powerizer

 Next, Sprinkle in one (1) scoop of Powerizer into the pot and set the heat to it's lowest temperature.
 Our powerful plant-based enzymes are why one small scoop is so effective at cleaning everything dirty.
-These enzymes activate in water to quickly dissolve protein and starch found in stains.
+These natural enzymes activate in water to quickly dissolve protein and starch found in stains.
 Meanwhile, a hard water softener allows the detergent to dissolve the white mineral stains.

 4. Rest Your Feet, Let It Soak